 GUEST ATTENDANCE AT A MEETING

-Members are encouraged to invite candidates or prospective candidates to one meeting for a modest fee.
-Members should call the DCFR office in advance to arrange for their guest to be seated with a member of the Board of Directors.
+Members are encouraged to invite candidates or prospective candidates to meetings throughout the year for a modest fee.
+A guest may attend a maximum of two meetings in the span of a calendar year.
+Members should contact the DCFR office in advance to arrange for their guest to be seated with a member of the Board of Directors.